A working mental model of every system you'll touch as an owner.

 Key Takeaways

-- The engine converts fuel to motion through controlled explosions
+- The engine converts fuel into motion through controlled explosions in each cylinder

-- Suspension affects safety and comfort - don't ignore clunks and bouncing
+- Suspension affects both safety and comfort; clunks and bounces are signals, not background noise